-Gustov Mie proposed a comprehensive theory that describes reflection, scattering, polarization, absorption, and other processes for all size particles.
-The theory reduces to Rayleigh scattering for particles smaller than the wavelength, and to geometric scattering for larger particles.
-Aerosol particles are middle size, so no simplification of Mie theory is possible.
+Gustov Mie proposed a comprehensive theory that describes reflection, scattering, polarization, absorption, and other processes for particles of all sizes.
+The theory reduces to Rayleigh scattering for particles smaller than the wavelength of light, and to geometric scattering for larger particles.
+Aerosol particles have an intermediate size, so no simplification of Mie theory is possible.